kuzzleio/kuzzle/doc/2/api/controllers/document/search/index.md

 <SinceBadge version="auto-version">

-This method also support searching accross multiple `Indexes` and `Collections` using the `targets` parameter instead of `index`, `collection` parameters.
+This method also support searching accross multiple indexes and collections using the `targets` parameter instead of `index`, `collection` parameters.
 See [Target Format](#target-format).